A View from Kevin Bullis

 About 20 years ago pyrite (FeS2) was proposed as a promising candidate for [prospective] usage as photovoltaic absorber material for thin film solar cells.
 Among its physical properties–the very high absorption coefficient and a suitable energy bandgap (Eg≈0.95 eV) for photovoltaic energy conversion–also its nontoxicity and its composition from abundant elements were considered as particular advantages of pyrite.

 However, the promises could not be fulfilled.
 Though the quantum efficiencies and the photocurrents were reasonably high for single crystalline pyrite samples, the open circuit voltages never exceeded about 200 mV at room temperature, much too low compared to the band gap of pyrite.
-The highest efficiency reported so far is about 2.8 %.Gain the insight you need on energy at EmTech MIT.
+The highest efficiency reported so far is about 2.8 %.Become an MIT Technology Review Insider for in-depth analysis and unparalleled perspective.